 “One of my proudest moments in my career was obtaining "WOCC(C) certification.”
 Read what certified nurses say about the value of earning their credential.

 Thank you for your interest in the CNA Certification Program and for pursuing your specialty certification credential!

-Application period now open!
-If you’re ready to apply for certification, log in to MyCNA (formerly NurseONE).
+Read our important dates to learn when you can apply to write the exam for your specialty.
+If you’re ready to apply, go to mycna.ca to log in or create your account on MyCNA (formerly NurseONE).
 Before applying, you may want to learn more about the application process.

-- RNs certified in any of these five specialties will be able to maintain their credential by renewing every five years through continuous learning.
-Renewal by exam will no longer be offered after November 2019.
+Nurses certified in any specialty can maintain their credential by renewing every five years through continuous learning.

 For nurses in Quebec, CNA certification is accredited by the Ordre des infirmières et infirmiers du Québec.
 Obtaining certification can be claimed as 36 continuous learning accredited hours